-In connection with our Annual Report for fiscal 2020, our management assessed our internal control over financial reporting, and determined that our internal control over financial reporting was effective as of December 31, 2020, and our independent auditors have expressed an unqualified opinion over the effectiveness of our internal control over financial reporting as of December 31, 2020.
+In connection with our Annual Report for fiscal 2021, our management assessed our internal control over financial reporting, and determined that our internal control over financial reporting was effective as of December 31, 2021, and our independent auditors have expressed an unqualified opinion over the effectiveness of our internal control over financial reporting as of December 31, 2021.
 However, we will undertake management assessments of our internal control over financial reporting in connection with each annual report, and any deficiencies uncovered by these assessments or any inability of our auditors to issue an unqualified report could harm our reputation and the price of our ordinary shares.

-A small number of shareholders own a substantial portion of our ordinary shares, and they may make decisions with which you or others may disagree
+A small number of shareholders own a substantial portion of our ordinary shares, and they may make decisions with which you or others may disagree conflict.

-As of February 28, 2021, our directors and executive officers owned approximately 18.5% of the voting power of our outstanding ordinary shares, or 21.7% of our outstanding ordinary shares if the percentage includes options currently exercisable or exercisable within 60 days of February 28, 2021.
-The interests of these shareholders may differ from your interests and present a conflict.
 If these shareholders act together, they could exercise significant influence over our operations and business strategy.
 For example, although these shareholders hold considerably less than a majority of our outstanding ordinary shares, they may have sufficient voting power to influence matters requiring approval by our shareholders, including the election and removal of directors and the approval or rejection of mergers or other business combination transactions.
 In addition, this concentration of ownership may delay, prevent or deter a change in control, or deprive a shareholder of a possible premium for its ordinary shares as part of a sale of our company.